Li Chevalier: Early life and education

 Li Chevalier was born in the People's Republic of China.
-Recruited at the age of 15 by the Chinese Army as singer, she was demobilized 5 years later.
-Li Chevalier left China in 1984 after the Anti Spiritual Pollution Campaign launched by the government in 1983.
-And she eventually became a French citizen in 1986.
+Recruited at the age of 15 by the Chinese Army as a singer, she was demobilized 5 years later.
+Li Chevalier left China in 1984 after the Anti Spiritual Pollution Campaign was launched by the government in 1983.
+She eventually became a French citizen in 1986.
 She embarked on studies in politics and philosophy in France.
-She has a degree from the Central St. Martins College of Art and Design, but also studied at the Paris Institute of Political Studies (1986-1990) and earned M.A in philosophy at the Sorbonne University over the theme: A Human Screen - an inevitable political ethics.
+She has a degree from the Central St. Martins College of Art and Design, but also studied at the Paris Institute of Political Studies (1986-1990) and earned an M.A in philosophy at the Sorbonne University over the theme: A Human Screen - an inevitable political ethics.
 Li Chevalier understands that being both female and Asian can be extremely difficult in the world of contemporary art dominated by male artist and political discussion.
 However, she refused to compromise what she loves.